 8% to 11% IRR = 20% Promote

 15% + IRR = 40% Promote

-While these promote numbers may seem significant, it is important to remember that the purpose of the promote is to incentivize the sponsor to make decisions that maximize returns for the operating partnership as a whole, and to reward investment performance that meets or exceeds return expectations
+While these promote numbers may seem significant, it is important to remember that the purpose of the promote is to incentivize the sponsor to make decisions that increase returns for the operating partnership as a whole, and to reward investment performance that meets or exceeds return expectations.

 How do Promotes relate to Cash-on-Cash Returns?

-This is a commonly asked question.
-Specifically, investors often ask whether a promote will be applied if cash-on-cash returns are higher than expected.
-The answer is no, there is no correlation between promotes and cash-on-cash returns.
+Investors frequently inquire whether a promote will apply if they experience higher than expected cash-on-cash returns.
+The answer is no, there is no connection between promotes and cash-on-cash returns.

 What is a “Double Promote” in Real Estate Investing?